Helen of Troy: In Egypt

 At least three Ancient Greek authors denied that Helen ever went to Troy; instead, they suggested, Helen stayed in Egypt during the Trojan War.
 Those three authors are Euripides, Stesichorus, and Herodotus.
 In the version put forth by Euripides in his play Helen, Hera fashioned a likeness (eidolon, εἴδωλον) of Helen out of clouds at Zeus' request, Hermes took her to Egypt, and Helen never went to Troy, but instead spent the entire war in Egypt.
 An eidolon is also present in Stesichorus' account, but not in Herodotus' rationalizing version of the myth.
-In addition to these accounts, Lycophron (822) states that Hesiod was the first to mention Helen's eidolon.
+In addition to these accounts, the scholiast to Lycophron's Alexandra states that Hesiod was the first to mention Helen's eidolon.
 This may mean Hesiod stated this in a literary work, or that the idea was widely known/circulated in early archaic Greece during the time of Hesiod and was consequently attributed to him.

 Herodotus adds weight to the "Egyptian" version of events by putting forward his own evidence—he traveled to Egypt and interviewed the priests of the temple (Foreign Aphrodite, ξείνη Ἀφροδίτη) at Memphis.
 According to these priests, Helen had arrived in Egypt shortly after leaving Sparta, because strong winds had blown Paris's ship off course.
 King Proteus of Egypt, appalled that Paris had seduced his host's wife and plundered his host's home in Sparta, disallowed Paris from taking Helen to Troy.
 Paris returned to Troy without a new bride, but the Greeks refused to believe that Helen was in Egypt and not within Troy's walls.
 Thus, Helen waited in Memphis for ten years, while the Greeks and the Trojans fought.
 Following the conclusion of the Trojan War, Menelaus sailed to Memphis, where Proteus reunited him with Helen.
+Upon trying to leave Egypt, hostile winds kept their ships grounded.
+In response, Menelaus sacrificed two Egyptian children and returned to Sparta.